danielliao66/laravel-pizza-house/README.md

-# laravel pizzahouse
+# laravel pizza house
-## This is a laravel pizzahouse project.
+## This is a laravel pizza house project.